AxisCommunications/docker-acap/README.md

 >remove the directory that is used by the application.
 >For versions before 2.0 the path was `/var/spool/storage/SD_DISK/dockerd`.
 >For versions from 2.0 the path is `/var/spool/storage/areas/SD_DISK/<application-name>`.
+>Alternatively, this can be achieved by [allowing root-privileged apps][vapix-allow-root],
+>reinstalling the application, then disallowing root-privileged apps again,
+>since the post-install script will attempt to repair the permissions when running as root.

 ### Using the application